 What is worth protecting must be preserved – both the tangible and the intangible.

 Styria's cultural heritage at close quarters: Who knew that there are two places in Styria that were awarded the title of UNESCO Word Heritage Sites?
-One of them is the area along the Semmering Railway and the surrounding Upper Styria region.
+One of them is the area along the Semmering Railway and the surrounding Hochsteiermark region.
 The other one is the historic centre of Graz and Schloss Eggenberg located in Styria's capital.

 The Semmering Railway was inaugurated in 1854 as the world's first mountain railway line.
 It connects the towns of Gloggnitz and Mürzzuschlag and covers a distance of 41 kilometres as well as a total of 457 metres of difference in altitude.
 It received the title of UNESCO World Heritage Site in 1998.
 In its heyday, the historic Semmering Railway was a state-of-the-art technical innovation that overcame the challenges of physics.
 Nowadays, it's an extremely popular excursion destination for nature lovers and history buffs.

 Good to know: This UNESCO World Heritage Site was built by Austrian engineer Carl Ritter von Ghega.
 His monument can still be admired today at Semmering railway station.
 The latter is also the starting point of the famous railway hiking trail, which invites visitors on an exciting journey of discovery.

 Picturesque alleys, fascinating parks such as the Planet Garden, and buildings steeped in history: The UNESCO World Heritage Site Graz Historic Centre and Schloss Eggenberg is unique in Austria.
 Hardly any other place manages to unite the artistic and architectural movements of past decades quite as harmoniously.